mmc41/json-schema-js-gui-model/README.md

 # json-schema-js-gui-model
 Handy framework-agnostic gui model and associated translator that can be used as a basis when constructing dynamic javascript UI forms (in any web framework) from json-schemas.
-For details, refer to the declared gui model [here](src/lib/gui-model.ts) and the translator [here](src/lib/gui-model.mapper.ts).
+For details, refer to the declared gui model [here](src/lib/gui-model.ts) and the translator declared at the bottom of this [file](src/lib/gui-model.mapper.ts).

-Clients of this library are themselves responsible for constructing a GUI using the gui model provided by this library.
+Clients of this library are themselves responsible for constructing a UI form dynamically using the gui model provided by this library.
 Such UI code will be different depending on the exact web framework used and this out of scope of this more fundamental and general project.

 This library is on purpose keept small with no runtime-dependencies.
 It can be used from both nodejs v6+